Totes5706/HackTheBox/README.md

 Meow login:
 ```

 Now we can try to use some commonly used credentials that may have been set up insecurely by that admin who set up the service.
+Some common login user names default to:

+ 1. admin/admin
+ 2. root/root
+ 3. administrator/administrator

-Some common login user names default to admin/admin or root/root.
-We can start by using these credntials to start with.
+We can start by using these credentials to start with.

 ```
 Meow login: admin